emintz/ArduinoLib/RTOSAid/README.md

 class.
 FreeRTOS is _multitasking_, meaning that many tasks can appear to run simultaneously.
 In reality, tasks have priorities, and RTOS runs the highest priority available task.
-Since lower priority tasks run when higher priority tasks are blocked, tasks in a well designed ensemble appear to run simultaneously.
+Since lower priority tasks run when higher priority tasks are blocked, Tasks in a well designed ensemble appear to run simultaneously.

-Since Arduino style, `setup()`/`loop()`-based sketches, run in a task, your existing sketches already use them.
+Since Arduino style `setup()`/`loop()`-based sketches run in a task, your sketches already use them.

 ## Overview